Drowsiness is common within people who consume Hay fever meds. There are 5 medicines that you need to know about, which doesn't make you sleepy.

 Non-drowsy antihistamines reviewed in this post are classified as second-generation antihistamines.
 Second-generation antihistamines are less likely to cause sedation than first-generation antihistamines, which cause profound sedation.
-They, therefore, are commonly used as active ingredients in over the counter sleeping pills.
+They, therefore, are commonly used as active ingredients in over the counter sleeping pills uk.

 Although second-generation antihistamines are classified as 'non-drowsy', drowsiness can occasionally happen with this type of antihistamines.
 Out of all reviewed non-drowsy hayfever tablets, loratadine is the only antihistamine which does not list drowsiness and dizziness as common side effects.
 Based on the chemical properties of the drug, fexofenadine may cause minimal to no drowsiness; however, most manufacturers list this side effect at a standard frequency.

 Non-drowsy antihistamines can be purchased over the counter from supermarkets and pharmacies.
-Larger packs of antihistamines may be classified as pharmacy-only medicines (P), which means they can only be sold from behind a pharmacy counter and from online chemists.
+Larger packs of antihistamines may be classified as pharmacy-only medicines (P), meaning they can only be sold from behind a pharmacy counter and online chemists.

-Second-generation antihistamines are considered of similar effectiveness (Mann et al., 2000).
+Second-generation antihistamines have similar effectiveness (Mann et al., 2000).
 There are no long-term studies which compare the efficacy of non-sedative antihistamines.
 When requesting an antihistamine in the pharmacy, customers are usually recommended a non-drowsy antihistamine.
-Customers who previously used antihistamine(s) usually choose one that they found to work the best.
+Customers who previously used antihistamine(s) usually choose one they found to work the best.

 Cetirizine is one of the most popular over the counter non-drowsy hayfever tablets.
 Cetirizine is also available as a liquid antihistamine for children.
-Regardless of brand, all cetirizine tablets contain the same amount of cetirizine – 10mg per tablet.
-Most supermarkets and pharmacies sell their own ‘brands’ of cetirizine, for example, Tesco Allergy and Hayfever Relief 10mg tablets and Lloyds Pharmacy Antihistamine Hayfever Relief 10mg tablets, both produced by the same manufacturer.
-Common branded products containing cetirizine include Benadryl Allergy One a Day and Piriteze Antihistamine Allergy Relief Tablets.
+Regardless of brand, all cetirizine tablets contain the same amount of cetirizine 10mg per tablet.
+Most supermarkets and pharmacies sell their brands of cetirizine, for example, Tesco Allergy and Hayfever Relief 10mg tablets and Lloyds Pharmacy Antihistamine Hayfever Relief 10mg tablets, both produced by the same manufacturer.
+Common branded cetirizine products include Benadryl Allergy One a Day and Piriteze Antihistamine Allergy Relief Tablets.

 Cetirizine: age restriction and dose